richardanaya/calm_reality/README.md

 This list started as a countereaction to an observance of trend of increasing forms of stimulating technology.
 A transition of market interest from computers, to phones, to virtual reality, to augmented reality, to mixed reality.
 I felt unsatisfied with the direction of technology leading me away from a life with a calm reality.
 I hope this resource can help you find the quietude your mind needs to enjoy all life has to value. - Richard

-> How to make technology as calm as rain against your window when the power is out?
+> How to make advanced technology as calm as rain against your window when the power is out?

 # Ideas